Your questions, answered.

 What are my billing options?

-The payment plan is available for both the fall and spring terms (not summer or winter sessions).
-If your student would like to enroll in a payment plan, they must enroll at the beginning of each term.
-Please note that they will not be automatically enrolled for the following semester.
+Students may pay the fall semester's eBill statement amount in full by the statement due date or enroll in a payment plan.
+Payment plans are available for both the fall and spring terms.
+If you're interested in a payment plan, you or your student must enroll at the beginning of each term.
+Please note: Students are not automatically enrolled for the following semester.
 The payment plan is not a loan program, and the service is provided interest-free.
 For additional information, please visit the Student Accounts website.